adamhayward/Team_Summary_Builder/README.md

 ## Description
 This is a simple **`command line`**` application designed to request information from the user to set up an employee roster for a softwear engineering team.
 The application then generates a professinal website to host the employee roster with both basic and contact information for each employee.

-See the app in action here with this breif demonstration:[`demo video](https://drive.google.com/file/d/1GNH6dN0Dyqv3zgU2yR_agNdjP2m4jWNK/view?usp=sharing)
+See the app in action here with this breif [*demo video*](https://drive.google.com/file/d/1GNH6dN0Dyqv3zgU2yR_agNdjP2m4jWNK/view?usp=sharing).

 ## Installation Instructions
 Create a clone of the repository and run `node app.js` from the command line.